How to find a Free Bicycle and Build it into a Touring Machine for Less than 100$

 Assemble your touring bike and go

 Now that you have all the components, is time to put the bike together.
-If you have no experience, don’t worry, you can always watch a ton of YouTube video and learn.
+If you have no experience, don’t worry, you can always watch a ton of YouTube videos and learn.
 By doing things yourself you’ll gain a lot of skills that will be extremely helpful during your trip.

 If there’s a local social workshop, go for it or you can always try to befriend a mechanic, buy him/her a couple of beers and watch him/her work.
 Be sure though to let a professional give the last look to your bike before you set off.